andywenk/mongodb_basics/MongoDB_basics.md

 ## The query interface

 This part is showing the basic usage of the MongoDB query inteface.
 And **no** - it’s not like SQL.
 There are various methods and query-operators.
-Basically every method and operator is expecting a document as a parameter, which is represented as a JSON string or nothing at all.
+Basically every method and operator is expecting a document as a parameter, which is represented as a JSON-like string or nothing at all.

 ### create a database